PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_networks.md

 Note that the edges in the *E. coli* transcription factor network below are colored red or green.
 An edge connecting *X* to *Y* is colored green if *X* upregulates *Y*, and it is colored red if *X* downregulates *Y*.
 (Alternatively, we could label the edges with a "+" or "-".)

 ![image-center](../assets/images/e_coli_tf_network.jpeg){: .align-center}
 A subset of the *E. coli* transcription factor network.[^eColiNetwork] An edge from *X* to *Y* denotes that *X* is a transcription factor that regulates *Y*.
 Edges corresponding to upregulation are colored green, and edges corresponding to downregulation are colored red.
-Click [here](downloads/e_coli_tf_network.jpeg) to zoom in on this network.
+Click [here](../downloads/e_coli_tf_network.jpeg) to zoom in on this network.
 {: style="font-size: medium;"}

-**STOP:** Click on the [expanded view](downloads/e_coli_tf_network.jpeg) of the transcription factor network in the figure above.
+**STOP:** Click on the [expanded view](../downloads/e_coli_tf_network.jpeg) of the transcription factor network in the figure above.
 Do you notice anything interesting about this network?
 {: .notice--primary}

 ## Autoregulation

 The *E. coli* transcription factor network seems to have a surprising number of **loops**, or edges that connect a node to itself.
 It is worth pausing for a moment to consider the implications of a loop in a transcription factor network.
-What does it even mean for a transcription factor regulate itself?
+What does it even mean for a transcription factor to regulate itself?

 A transcription factor is a protein, which means that because of the Central Dogma of Molecular Biology, the transcription factor is produced as the result of transcription and translation of a gene appearing in an organism's DNA.
 In **autoregulation**, illustrated in the figure below, the transcription factor protein then binds to the DNA in the upstream region of the gene encoding the *same* transcription factor.
 This type of **feedback** is a beautiful and surprising feature of a simple biological system.